 Elk Down!
 Woohoo!
 Now what?
 If you have horses, or several friends and family members on standby, you have the means to pack out a large animal like an elk and you’ve obviously already made plans for packing the animal out.
 Just hope the weather stays cool and it doesn’t take everyone too long to show up.

 This subject reminds me of a comment made by an Air Force general responding to reporters at the beginning of the 2nd Iraq war.
-He said the amateurs [referring to politicians], always start talking about tactics, but professionals start thinking about logistics.
-Before you go elk hunting, you have to plan the logistics of getting an elk out.
+He said the amateurs (referring to some politician), always start talking about tactics, but the professionals start planning the logistics.
+Before you go elk hunting, you have to plan the logistics of packing an an elk out.

 When you have a deer down, you have more options, because most deer aren’t too big to drag out by yourself.
 Unless you are very close to a road, an elk is too big to drag.
 At the very least, you should know how to quarter it and many times an elk might have to be completely de-boned.